Polycademy/Console-Setup/PHP Setup.md

 Now this would be ideal if it was possible to build PHP inside Cygwin.
 Unfortunately it's not!

+Some of thes dependencies have moved to `apt-cyg-main`.

 ```
 apt-cyg-port install php
 apt-cyg-port install php-json